What is angina pectoris?

 Your healthcare provider may prescribe medicines if you have angina.
 The most common is nitroglycerin.
 This helps to relieve pain by widening your blood vessels.
 This lets more blood flow to your heart muscle.
 It decreases the workload of your heart.
 You may take a long-acting form of nitroglycerin daily to prevent angina.
 Or, you may take it as a nose spray or under the tongue when angina occurs.

 Don't take erectile dysfunction (ED) medicines if you take nitroglycerin.
 These include sildenafil, vardenafil, and tadalafil.
-This can cause a dangerous drop in blood pressure.
+This can cause a dangerous drop in blood pressure that can lead to death.
 Tell your healthcare provider if you are taking ED medicines.

 Other medicines can be used to treat angina.
 These include beta-blockers and calcium channel blockers.
 Beta-blockers block a hormone that increases the heart rate and blood pressure.
 This helps relax the blood vessels to improve blood flow.
 Calcium channel blockers help open the coronary arteries.